jenkins-infra/update-center2/site/README.md

-# OSS Update Center Site Architecture
+# Jenkins Update Center Site Architecture
 This script generate the code and data behind https://updates.jenkins-ci.org/

 The service this website provides is as follows: